JPC SYSTEMIC PATHOLOGY

 Signalment (JPC #1822362): 3-year-old, Yorkshire sow

-HISTOPATHOLOGIC DESCRIPTION: Cerebrum and midbrain: Multifocally, affecting small arteries and arterioles within the leptomeninges, cerebrum, midbrain and hippocampus, infiltrating the tunica media and adventitia and filling Virchow-Robin space are moderate numbers of lymphocytes and plasma cells admixed with small amounts of proteinaceous fluid (edema) and scant fibrin.
-Diffusely the leptomeninges are expanded by edema and ectatic lymphatics, congested vessels, and few hemosiderin laden macrophages.
-Multifocally, typically centered on vessels within the hippocampus and midbrain, there are small foci with rarefaction, edema and vacuolation of the neuropil.
+HISTOPATHOLOGIC DESCRIPTION: Cerebrum at the level of the hippocampus and mesencephalon with subcommisural organ: Multifocally infiltrating the tunica adventitia and tunica media of small arteries and arterioles within the leptomeninges, cerebrum, and mesencephalon as well as filling Virchow-Robin spaces are moderate numbers of lymphocytes and plasma cells admixed with a small amount of proteinaceous fluid (edema) and scant fibrin.
+Diffusely the leptomeninges are expanded by edema and contain ectatic lymphatics, congested blood vessels, and few hemosiderin laden macrophages.
+Multifocally, typically centered on vessels within the hippocampus and mesencephalon, there are small foci of rarefaction characterized by edema and vacuolation of the neuropil.

-MORPHOLOGIC DIAGNOSIS: Meningitis, lymphoplasmacytic, perivascular, multifocal, moderate, with neuropil rarefaction, and perivascular and meningeal edema, Yorkshire, porcine.
+MORPHOLOGIC DIAGNOSIS: Meningoencephalitis, lymphoplasmacytic, perivascular, multifocal, moderate, with perivascular and meningeal edema and multifocal neuropil rarefaction, Yorkshire, porcine.

 Signalment (JPC #M0 4932): 3-week-old pig